SwapnilKasliwal/SwiftDelivery/README.md

 ### ● Dashboard(Retailer)

-The Retailer can add the new products for the consumer to purchase, or makean orderfromthewholesaler ifthestock getsover.Whenaddingthe product,the retailer can add the image, descriptionand price of the product.
+The Retailer can add the new products for the consumer to purchase, or make an order from the wholesaler if the stock gets over.When adding the product, the retailer can add the image, description and price of the product.

 <br/>
 <img src="https://github.com/SwapnilKasliwal/SwiftDelivery/blob/main/app/src/main/res/images/picture6.jpg" alt="drawing" width="700"/>
 <br/>

-TheRetailerwhilesellingcanseeallthependingorders,theirtotalamount,products
-and delivery details and can change the order statusto “Shipped” and “Delivered”.
+The Retailer while selling can see all the pending orders, their total amount, products and delivery details and can change the order status to “Shipped” and “Delivered”.

 <br/>
 <img src="https://github.com/SwapnilKasliwal/SwiftDelivery/blob/main/app/src/main/res/images/picture7.jpg" alt="drawing" width="700"/>
 <br/>

-TheycanrefilltheirstockbypurchasingandplacingorderstotheWholesalersinthe
-similar method.
+They can refill their stock by purchasing and placing orders to the Wholesalers in the similar method.

-##### ● Dashboard(Wholesaler)
+### ● Dashboard(Wholesaler)

-Wholesaler’shomehastheoptiontoaddproductsforsaletotheretailersand
-to see the pending orders by the retailers.
+Wholesaler’s home has the option to add products for sale to the retailers and to see the pending orders by the retailers.
-These products will be exclusivefor retailersatthewholesalepriceandfor large quantities.
+These products will be exclusive for retailers at the wholesale price and for large quantities.
-InthePendingOrdersbutton,Wholesalerswillbeabletoseetheproductsin
-the order, total amount and shipping details.
+In the Pending-Orders button, Wholesalers will be able to see the products in the order, total amount and shipping details.

 <br/>
 <img src="https://github.com/SwapnilKasliwal/SwiftDelivery/blob/main/app/src/main/res/images/picture8.jpg" alt="drawing" width="700"/>
 <br/>

-###### ● Feedback
+### ● Feedback

-Allthecustomers(Consumers/Retailers)havetheoptiontofilltheDeliveryFeedback
-Form and rate their experience of the purchase.
-They can also fill any query/problemsthattheyfacedwiththeir purchasetoimprovetheuserexperience in the future.
+All the customers(Consumers/Retailers) have the option to fill the Delivery Feedback form and rate their experience of the purchase.
+They can also fill any query/problems that they faced with their purchase to improve the user experience in the future.
 <br/>
 <br/>